-Scheduling a hearing may involve efiling and eservice of documents.
-Access to the efiling portal and the procedure for efiling is set forth at https://www.myflcourtaccess.com/index.html.
+Scheduling a hearing may involve filing and service of documents.
+Access to the Florida E-Filing Portal and the procedure for e-filing is set forth at Florida E-Filing Portal Procedure.

-Hearings in criminal cases may be scheduled, as appropriate, during periods designated "Criminal Proceedings", "Arraignments", "Non-Jury Trials", "Jury Trials" and "Violation of Probation Hearings".
-In order to ensure that the Court has received a Notice of Appearance and Waiver of Arraignment from counsel waiving their client's appearance at Arraignment and Second Appearance, counsel may fax a copy to the Court at the fax number indicated above.
+In order to ensure that the Court has received a Notice of Appearance and Waiver of Arraignment from counsel waiving their client's appearance at arraignment, counsel may email a copy to the Judicial Assistant.

-Parties attending a Small Claims Pretrial Conference may utilize the mediation services provided by the Brevard County Mediation Program at that proceeding.
-Parties to a County Civil case may request mediation through the Mediation Program by filing a motion with the Clerk, scheduling the motion for hearing with the Judicial Assistant, and providing due notice to the opposing party.
-Clicking on Mediation Instructions will produce a Word document with guidelines for participation in mediation in Small Claims and County Civil cases.
-Telephone inquiries regarding the Small Claims and/or County Civil Mediation Program may be directed to Mediation Program Analyst Linda Mesnard, or, Mediation Program Specialist, Angie Barnini, at Tel.
-(321) 637-5532.
+Parties attending a Small Claims Pretrial Conference may utilize the mediation services provided by the Brevard County Mediation Program.
+Parties to a County Civil case who qualify for participation in the Mediation Program may request the services of a program mediator by filing a motion with the Clerk, scheduling the motion for hearing with the Judicial Assistant, and providing due notice to the opposing party.
+Clicking on Mediation Instructions will produce a document with guidelines for participation in mediation.
+Inquiries regarding the Mediation Program may be directed to BrevardCourtsMediation@flcourts18.org.